 2) Give assignments.

-In our family there are nine kids. (yes, lots of people to rotate the work!)
+In our family there are nine kids.
+This means we are lucky to have lots of people to rotate the work!
 Each of us takes a turn to plan out the reunion and we rotate each year.
 Of course, one family can’t “do it all,” so we make assignments.
-For example, during our year we had a painting project and we assigned another family to be in charge of that.

 Food is another big issue at a family reunion.
-Together as a family decide how this will be done.
+Together as a family, decide how this will be done.
 Do you want to keep it easy and do low-key food?
 Do you have chefs in the family who want to cook more fancy things?
 How do you get the food to the reunion spot?
 Who pays?
 These are all good questions to discuss together to make it work.

 My brother always cooks “Jonah Burgers” for his meal: